abertschi/flash-on-visit/README.md

 The backend is a Node.js app running `express` and `socket.io` and a features a hook to notify Android clients with Google's Firebase Cloud Messaging (FCM) Service.

-In case you wanted to host your own server, you would have to setup a Firebase account and rebuild the Android client with your own credentials (`google-services.json`).
+In case you wanted to host your own server, you would have to setup a Firebase account and rebuild the Android client with your own credentials.

+i.e. set these files:
+- `./android/app/google-services.json`
+- `./server/gcs_server_key.js`